unixunion/solace_semp_client/README.md

 # Solace Semp Client

-This tool builds API Clients from OpenAPI specifications.
+This tool builds API Clients from OpenAPI specifications using the Codegen container.

 ## Building

-### Config
+### Configuring Codegen

 Download the latest Appliance sempv2 OpenAPI spec from sftp.solacesystems.com, place it in `config/semp-v2-swagger-config.yaml`